devexp235/RedNArch/README.md

 # RedNArch
 Part - 1:- How to implement a decoupled, unit testable, N-Tier Architecture based on Generic Repository Pattern with Entity Framework, IOC container and dependency injection in ASP.NET MVC

 There are 5 sub projects for implementing a decoupled, unit testable architecture.
+Once the project is downloaded, build the project to download the appropriate references.
 1. RedNArch.Model
 2. RedNArch.Repository
 3. RedNArch.Service